zefiros-software-legacy/BenchLib/README.md

 # BenchLib
-BenchLib is an easy to use statistically correct micro benchmarking tool to help improve performance in your code.
+BenchLib is an easy to use  micro benchmarking tool to help improve performance in your code.

+# DEPRICATED!!
+This repo isn't updated anymore and you should use [Google Benchmark](https://github.com/Zefiros-Software/GoogleBenchmark) instead.

 ![Screen Shot](docs/results.png)